 A STATEMENT FROM THE BISHOPS’ SPOUSES PLANNING GROUP

 As Christians, we strive to live out our Baptismal Covenant and respect the dignity of every human being.
-A faithful expression of that Baptismal Covenant would be including same gender spouses to walk, listen, and witness with us at Lambeth.
+A faithful expression of that Baptismal Covenant would be including same-sex spouses to walk, listen, and witness with us at Lambeth.